Dactylorhiza fuchsii in Swain's Wood

 Nearly every known British and Irish native or established non-native taxon is represented.

-Non-native species are more unevenly collected, although archaeophytes approach native species in degree of representation.
+Non-native species are more unevenly collected, although archaeophytes approach native species in their degree of representation.
 Neophytes are generally poorly represented, particularly those of casual origin.

 The herbarium is particularly rich in the apomictic genera Hieracium, Taraxacum, Rubus and Sorbus.